 The administrator informed me that she was contacted by a total of seven real estate agents who called and emailed her begging for the listing.
 One of the agents was working through the probate attorney’s office.
 That agent sent a listing agreement, and an offer to purchase the property to the administrator and the probate attorney.
 This agent was relentless and demonstrated an extreme lack of professionalism.
 There is little wonder why the real estate industry has such a negative reputation.
 Hounding people and begging for business is certainly not an admirable quality.
 I certainly would not want to do business with anyone who just will not stop calling and begging for my business.

-I feel strongly that the one thing all of the agents were missing in their approach to solicit the administrator’s business is compassion and understanding.
-The administrator not only lived out of state making managing the probate estate more challenging, she was also dealing with emotions of grief and sadness over the loss of her mother.
+I feel strongly that the one thing all of the agents were missing in their approach to soliciting the administrator’s business is compassion and understanding.
+The administrator not only lived out of state making managing the probate estate more challenging, but she was also dealing with emotions of grief and sadness over the loss of her mother.
 It was clear from many discussions with the administrator that other agents simply did not care.
 They only cared about getting the listing.
 Their approach was not appreciated.

 Probate real estate sales may be very similar in many ways to a non-probate sale from a transaction perspective, yet they are typically vastly different because the personal representative (administrator or executor) are also dealing with emotions from loss, as well as managing their own life affairs.

 Feelings of overwhelm are common.
-Any real estate agent who has ever dealt with the death of a parent, sibling, or other close family member or friend knows that working with probate sales requires patience, kindness, understanding and compassion.
+Any real estate agent who has ever dealt with the death of a parent, sibling, or other close family member or friend knows that working with probate sales requires patience, kindness, understanding, and compassion.
 Those I have helped in real estate certainly appreciate those qualities in me.

 A probate home is not a slab of beef to put up for sale.
 The condition of the home is an issue that will impact value.
 Agents need to understand that the decedent was someone’s mother, father, sister, brother, uncle, aunt … a relative or dear friend.
-There were a someone.
 The personal representative is dealing with their own emotions from loss as well as the emotions of their relatives and friends.

 Once the administrator decided to move forward with the sale, all of the listing paperwork and disclosures were prepared and a probate purchase agreement was fully ratified on November 17, 2015.
 All of the required and necessary paperwork was completed and sent to the local MLS compliance department.
 When a listing is taken and not placed on the MLS within a specified period of time, real estate agents are required to send the MLS exclusion form to the compliance department.

 The attorney was provided a copy of the purchase agreement the same day.
-I asked that the attorney respond with her time frame for sending out the notice of sale and that she confirm that she send a certified copy of the Letters of Administration to the title company.
+I asked that the attorney responds with her time frame for sending out the notice of sale and that she confirm that she send a certified copy of the Letters of Administration to the title company.
 I requested that the certified copy of the Letters of Administration on November 13, 2015.
 [Queue sounds of crickets]

 To say that the probate attorney was less than responsive would be a gross understatement.
 She was not only unresponsive to me; she was unresponsive to the administrator as well.
 Working with blinders on is not my style yet I must work collaboratively as a team and find a way to manage the hand that is dealt.
 If it were up to me to fold and draw a new attorney, I certainly would have done so in this case.